Will-Banksy/searchlight/README.md

 In the test_data/corpus directory are some sample files for testing the tool with, and there is a config file [Stoneblock.toml](Stoneblock.toml) for usage with my test image generation tool [stoneblock](https://github.com/Will-Banksy/stoneblock) that uses these test files to build a test image.

-3.png, 7.zip, 9.png, and g6-1.jpg are from or derived from data provided by Digital Corpora (Garfinkel *et al*, 2009), in particular the disk image "[nps-2009-canon2](https://corp.digitalcorpora.org/corpora/drives/nps-2009-canon2)".
+3.png, 7.zip, 9.png, g6-1.jpg, multi.zip, mars.jpg, and turtle.jpg are from or (partially) derived from data provided by Digital Corpora (Garfinkel *et al*, 2009), in particular the disk image "[nps-2009-canon2](https://corp.digitalcorpora.org/corpora/drives/nps-2009-canon2)" and the latter two are from the [govdocs1](https://digitalcorpora.org/corpora/file-corpora/files/) dataset.

 All other files are authored by me.